Liangkd/CrashChat/README.md

 We gratefully acknowledge the open-source projects and datasets that inspired and supported this work, including VideoLLaMA3, MM-AU, Nexar, and D²-City.
 Their contributions to vision-language modeling and real-world traffic understanding have been invaluable.

+## :earth_americas: Contact

+If you have any question, please feel free to email me (kaidi.liang@stonybrook.edu) or leave a comment under the 'Issues' module.
+Thank you!